1015062E/howto/What to do when you get errors binding SSL Certificates to Reporting Services.md

 6. Save the rsreportserver.config file.
 7. Now Stop and Start Reporting Services.
 8. At this point, everything should be clean, so you can now try to bind the URLs again.
-Start with the Web Service, and then move to the Report Manager URL.
+Start with the Web Service, and then move to the Web Portal URL.

 If you have followed those steps from beginning to end, you should have a clean installation of Reporting Services to work with.
 If your certificate is failing to bind after this, you have an issue with your certificate.
 I hope this helps!